 General accounts are also less complicated in nature than separate or hybrid accounts, particularly since less parties are involved.

-This type of account is very similar to a general account, but the insurance carrier separates the holdings into a general account and well-known fund managers maintain the investments.
+This type of account is very similar to a general account, but the insurance carrier separates the holdings into a general account and allows well-known fund managers to maintain the investments.

-With this kind of account, there is more associated risk for the investments, but there is also the potential for more reward at the same time.
+With this kind of account, there is more associated risk for the investments, but there is also the potential for more reward.

 As you can imagine by the name, the hybrid account is a mixture of the general and separate account types.

-The hybrid account takes some of the best qualities of the general and separate accounts in order to create a new form.
+The hybrid account takes some of the best qualities of the general and separate accounts and creates a new form.